-AN unusual scheme using hawks to scare off seagulls has been dumped by two councils who claim it is not working.
+AN unusual scheme using hawks to scare off seagulls has been dumped by two councils that claim it is not working.

 The Coastal Hawks Project, which sees bird handlers scare gulls away from tourists on busy days in Rhyl, Llandudno and Colwyn Bay will not used by Denbighshire or Conwy council this year.

 Phil Rafferty, a spokesman for Conwy and Denbighshire county councils said neither authority had no funds to pay for the service.

 He said: “On that basis, and the fact that it is of little or no deterrent, we have decided not to pursue this further.”